YLIANG021/FST_ForgePolish/README.md

 # FST ForgePolish

-FST ForgePolish is a hard-surface polishing toolset for Blender, built for cleaning retopologized meshes, relaxing uneven topology, and preserving crisp mechanical boundaries before beveling, subdivision, or final sculpt cleanup.
+FST ForgePolish is a hard-surface polishing toolset for Blender.
+It is built for cleaning retopologized meshes, relaxing uneven topology, polishing edge flow, and preserving crisp mechanical boundaries before beveling, subdivision, or final sculpt cleanup.

-The 1.1.0 release adds edge-chain polishing, an interactive polish brush, a simplified selection workflow, and expanded multilingual UI support.

 ## Installation